d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 method has the same semantic scope but with different contexts.

-Unfortunately the reverse of the medal is the difficulty of the expressiveness when we want to use all transformation rules - mainly the &eta;-conversion - when the code is designed using functionnal programming approach because code simplification can't be applied everytime.
+Unfortunately the reverse of the medal is the difficulty of the expressiveness when we want to apply all transformation rules - mainly the &eta;-conversion - when the code is designed using functionnal programming approach because code simplification can't be applied everytime.

 Finally the expressiveness is not the same when we manipulate functions or static methods in a class.
 This implies an inconsistency in the design of this langage!

 As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be overcome enabling function qualification with parameter names and hopefully such evolution